This article is authored by

 11. Schatz M, Zeiger R, Vollmer WM, et al. Validation of a beta-agonist long-term asthma control scale derived from computerized pharmacy data.
 J Allergy Clin Immunol.
 2006; 117(5):995–1000.

-12. Janson C, Nwaru B, Hasvold LP, Wicklund F, Telg G, Ekstrom M. SABA overuse and risk of mortality in a nationwide Swedish asthma cohort (HERA).
-Late Breaker abstract at the European Respiratory Society 2019 International Congress. [last accessed: September 2019].
+12. Janson C, Nwaru B, Hasvold LP, Wiklund F, Telg G, Ekstrom M. SABA overuse and risk of mortality in a nationwide Swedish asthma cohort (HERA).
+Late Breaker abstract at the European Respiratory Society 2019 International Congress.
+[Last accessed: November 2019].

-14. Janson C, Nwaru B, Hasvold LP, Wicklund F, Telg G, Ekstrom M. Use of short-acting beta-2 agonists (SABA) and exacerbations in a nationwide Swedish asthma cohort (HERA).
-Abstract at the European Respiratory Society 2019 International Congress. [last accessed: September 2019].
+14. Janson C, Nwaru B, Hasvold LP, Wiklund F, Telg G, Ekstrom M. Use of short-acting beta-2 agonists (SABA) and exacerbations in a nationwide Swedish asthma cohort (HERA).
+Abstract at the European Respiratory Society 2019 International Congress.
+[Last accessed: November 2019].